awasser4/CovidAID_EEE511/README.md

 ## Get started
-Please refer our paper [paper](http://arxiv.org/abs/2004.09803) for description of architecture and method.
+The [paper](http://arxiv.org/abs/2004.09803) contains a more detailed explanation the of architecture and method.
 Refer to [GETTING_STARTED.md](./GETTING_STARTED.md) for detailed examples and abstract usage for training the models and running inference.

 ## Results

-We present the results in terms of both the per-class AUROC (Area under ROC curve) on the lines of `CheXNet`, as well as confusion matrix formed by treating the most confident class prediction as the final prediction.
-We obtain a mean AUROC of `0.9738` (4-class configuration).
+The results are displayed as per-class AUROC (Area under ROC curve), as well as confusion matrix formed by treating the most confident class prediction as the final prediction.
+We obtain an AUROC for Covid detection to be of `0.988` (4-class configuration) and `0.995` (3-class configuration).

 <center>
 <table>